We are Borough Belles Women’s Institute.

 SECRETARY: Alison Pearce

-I joined the Belles in 2015 after coming along for a few meetings as a guest.
+I joined the Belles in 2015 after coming along to a couple of meetings as a guest.
 I work in Southwark with my partner and since there’s only two of us and we own a business there’s not a lot of socialising going on so I was on the lookout for like-minded people to make friends, get involved and broaden horizons.
 The Borough Belles have been so welcoming I wouldn’t be afraid of coming along on your own like I did – I’ve not looked back.

 COMMITTEE MEMBER: Ruth Van Steenis

 CRAFT OFFICER: Sarah Miloudi

 As Craft Officer, it’s my role to organise great craft events.

 Crafting is a fun way to get involved with the WI – whether you’re into knitting, sewing, crochet, paper crafts or even craft beer making.
 The possibilities are endless, so get involved!